The Karate Kid (2010 film): Filming

 The Chinese government granted the filmmakers access to the Forbidden City, the Great Wall of China, and the Wudang Mountains.
 On some occasions, the filmmakers had to negotiate with residents who were not accustomed to filming activity.
-The feature started being filmed in July 2009.
+The film began filming in July 2009 and ended on October 16, 2009.

 Music

 Icelandic composer Atli Örvarsson was originally hired to score the film, but he was replaced by American composer James Horner.
 The Karate Kid marked Horner's return to scoring after his work on the 2009 film Avatar.
 The score was released on June 15, 2010.

-Justin Bieber and Jaden Smith recorded the official theme song to the film "Never Say Never", written by Adam Messinger, Bieber, Travis Garland, Omarr Rambert, and others, and produced by The Messengers (Adam Messinger and Nasri Atweh).
+Justin Bieber and Jaden Smith recorded the film's official theme song, "Never Say Never", written by Adam Messinger, Bieber, Travis Garland, Omarr Rambert, and others, and produced by The Messengers (Adam Messinger and Nasri Atweh).
 The music video was released on May 31, 2010.

 The film started with "Do You Remember" by Jay Sean featuring Sean Paul and Lil Jon.
 "Remember the Name" by Fort Minor was used in the trailer to promote the movie.
 Parts of the song, "Back in Black" by AC/DC and "Higher Ground" by the Red Hot Chili Peppers, were also used in the film.
 The song "Hip Song" by Rain is used for promotion in the Asian countries and it appeared in the trailer.
 The music video was released on May 22, 2010.
 "Bang Bang" by K'naan featuring Adam Levine and "Say" by John Mayer are also featured in the movie.
 It also features Lady Gaga's "Poker Face", Flo Rida's "Low" and Gorillaz' "Dirty Harry" (being performed in Chinese).
 An abbreviated form of Frédéric Chopin's Nocturne No. 20 is featured, arranged for strings, in Meiying's violin audition scene, along with Sergei Rachmaninoff's piano transcription of "Flight of the Bumblebee" by Rimsky-Korsakov.

 Release

 The film premiered May 26, 2010, in Chicago, with appearances by Jackie Chan and Jaden Smith, and a brief surprise appearance from Will Smith.

-In the Mainland China version of the film, scenes of bullying were shortened by the censors, and a kissing scene is removed.
+In the mainland China version of the film, scenes of bullying were shortened by the censors, and a kissing scene is removed.
 John Horn of the Los Angeles Times said that the editing ultimately resulted in "two slightly different movies".

+Video game

+A mobile game based on the film was released for iOS devices by Sony Pictures on April 2, 2010.